Prometheus monitoring example

 Around eight years ago, Ganglia introduced SaaS-based monitoring solutions.
 These now solved some problems with alerting built-in and API to get to the data.
 However, now there are two systems, and this introduces complexity.
 The collector and the agents are pushing to the SaaS-based system along with an on-premises design.

 These systems may need to be managed by two different teams.
 There can be cloud teams looking after the cloud-based SaaS solution and on-premises network or security teams looking at the on-premises monitoring.
-So, there is already a communication gap, not to mention creating a considerable siloed environment in one technology set—monitoring.
+So, there is already a communication gap, not to mention the creation of a considerably siloed environment in one technology set—monitoring.

 Also, questions arise about where to put the metrics in the SaaS-based product or Ganga.
 For example, we could have different metrics in the same place or the same metrics in only one spot.
 How can you keep track and ensure consistency?